sahib/rmlint/docs/rmlint.1.rst

 * ``uniques``: Outputs all unique paths found during the run, one path per line.
   This is often useful for scripting purposes.

+  Available options:

+  - *print0*: Do not put newlines between paths but zero bytes.

 * ``stamp``: